-After graduation he will be eligible for appointment by the President of the United States as a reserve officer of the army, and if so appointed he may, under certain conditions, be appointed and commissioned as a temporary second lieutenant in the regular army with pay at the rate of \$125 per month, with the usual allowances.
-(Ration allowance is \$18 and allowance for quarters, \$40.)
+After graduation he will be eligible for appointment by the President of the United States as a reserve officer of the army, and if so appointed he may, under certain conditions, be appointed and commissioned as a temporary second lieutenant in the regular army for a period of six months, with pay at the rate of \$125 per month, with the usual allowances.
+(Return allowance is \$18 and allowance for quarters, \$40.)
+In order to elect the Advanced Course, R. O. T. C., a student must have

-In order to elect the Advanced Course, R. O. T. C., a student must have the recommendation of the president of the College, his dean, and the pro-fessor of military science and tactics.
+In order to elect the Advanced Course, R. O. T. C., a student must have the recommendation of the president of the College, his dean, and the professor of military science and tactics.

-The corps of cadets at present is organized as one regiment.
+The corps of cadets at present is organized as three battalions of infantry, fourteen companies.
 A military band is also provided for, the members of which must be thoroughly trained in military tactics.
 Assignments to the military band are made upon recommendation of the bandmaster, who has charge of the technical instruction.

-Officers and higher noncommissioned officers are selected from the students taking the Advanced Course, R. O. T. C., according to class standing.
+Officers and noncommissioned officers are selected from the students taking the Advanced Course, R. O. T. C., according to class standing.
 This selection is made from among those cadets who have been most studious and soldierlike in the performance of their duties, and the most exemplary in their general deportment.